Skip to content

 Say you're running a support assistant:

-• System prompt: ~1,500 tokens
+• System prompt: about 1,500 tokens

-• Average user message: ~200 tokens
+• Average user message: about 200 tokens

-• Average reply: ~400 tokens
+• Average reply: about 400 tokens

-For one request, input ≈ 1,700 tokens and output ≈ 400 tokens.
-At $5 / $25 per million:
+For one request that's roughly 1,700 input tokens and 400 output tokens.
+At $5 and $25 per million:

 • Input: 1,700 × $5 / 1,000,000 ≈ $0.0085